TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 TMC PARTNER CHURCHES

 Primary Partner ChurchThe primary partner church of TMC is the English Department of Musashino Chapel Center (MCC) on the west side of Tokyo, where the TMC dream began in 2007.
-The Littles served at MCC for two years as the interim pastoral couple with the understanding that they would help MCC develop a church planting proposal and then be sent out to plant it.
+The Littles served at MCC for over two years as the interim pastoral couple with the understanding that they would help MCC develop a church planting proposal and then be sent out to plant the church.
 The vision was realized when the Littles launched TMC on the east side of Tokyo in April 2013.
-MCC English Department and TMC have various ways of connecting, including annual mothers day picnics.
+MCC English Department and TMC have had various ways of connecting, including annual mothers day picnics.

 These churches make a financial commitment of at least CAN$130/US$110 per month over a four year period.
 These donations help TMC get started by covering some of TMC’s facility costs that it cannot handle in its first few years.
 In addition, these funds become part of the financial foundation for launching TMC #2.